Theranostics 2019; 9(15):4375-4390. doi:10.7150/thno.33688

 Nissl staining was performed according to standard laboratory procedures.
 Briefly, paraffin-embedded sections (4 μm) were deparaffinized, hydrated, and rinsed in distilled water for 1 min.
 Then the sections were stained with preheating toluidine blue solution for 30 min, rinsed quickly in distilled water for three times and differentiated in 95% ethyl alcohol until the cells were clear enough for light microscopic (Olympus, Japan) exam.
 Five sections were analyzed for each sample.
 The number of Nissl-stained neurons was measured using Image-Pro Plus 6.0 software (Media Cybernetics, Silver Spring, USA).

 For immunohistochemistry, after being deparaffinized and rehydrated, sections were boiled in citrate buffer (10 mmol/L, pH 6.0) for antigen retrieval and incubated with 3% hydrogen peroxide for 15 min to quench endogenous peroxidase activity, subsequently blocked with phosphate-buffered saline (PBS) containing 10% (v/v) normal goat serum for 30 min.
 The specific primary antibody such as active caspase-3 (1:500), LC3 (1:400), and p62 (1:400) were incubated overnight at 4 °C. After being washed thrice with PBS, sections were incubated with corresponding horse-radish peroxidase (HRP)-conjugated secondary antibody (1:1000) for 1-2 h at RT.
 The stained sections were observed after reacting with DAB (Boster Biological Technology, AR1022) for 5 min under light microscope (Olympus, Japan).
 Cells showing dark brown were regarded as positive cells.
-Three sections were analyzed for each specimen.
+Five sections were analyzed for each specimen.
 The positive staining were quantified using Image-Pro Plus 6.0 software.

 Cell culture and treatment